-5. Final decisions of the Board of Appeal shall be published in full on the public website of the Agency, unless the Chairperson decides otherwise on the reasoned request of a party.
-An associated press release may also be published.
+5. Final decisions of the Board of Appeal shall be published in full in an appropriate form, unless the Chairman decides otherwise on the reasoned request of a party.

 Prior to publishing the final decision of the Board of Appeal, the appellant shall be granted the possibility to indicate whether certain information mentioned in the decision is confidential.
 The procedure as described in Article 14 shall in this respect be followed.